lsminter/dnd-notes/bevron/session-19.md

 a - Danger is relative as long as you avoid it.

 Arix picks up droop and brings him over to Jon to see if he has any more good boi points to give to Arix.
 Jon, as a lizard, a small frill comes out from the sides of his face.
-There are glistening starts on then and grants him two good boi points.
+There are glistening stars on then and grants him two good boi points.

 Strya gets upset at Arix for running off on his own.
 I walk into the room and see an elf guy with a black spider on his staff.